 SharePoint and OneDrive don't automatically apply sensitivity labels to existing files that have been encrypted using the older-style Azure Information Protection labels that used to be published from the Azure portal.
 For the features to work after you enable sensitivity labels for Office files in SharePoint and OneDrive, download these files and then upload them to their original location in SharePoint or OneDrive.

-SharePoint and OneDrive can't process encrypted files when the label that applied the encryption has any of the following configurations for encryption:
+SharePoint and OneDrive can't process encrypted files when the label that applied the encryption has either of the following configurations for encryption:

 User access to content expires is set to a value other than Never.

 Double Key Encryption is selected.

 For labels with either of these encryption configurations, the labels aren't displayed to users in Office for the web.
 If they're parent labels, this means that users won’t see that label's sublabels, even if the sublabels aren't configured to apply encryption.

 Additionally, the new capabilities can't be used with labeled documents that already have these encryption settings.
 For example, these documents won't be returned in search results, even if they're updated.